SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 [TypeConverter(typeof(SpecialPrimitiveTypeConverter))]
 public partial struct SpecialMeasurement;
 ```

+Collections are not allowed as they don't exhibit value-equality.
+It is worth considering if the type you are wrapping in your value object exhibits value-equality.
+For types that don't, it completely breaks down the principal of value objects.

 ## I've made a change that means the 'Snapshot' tests are expectedly failing in the build—what do I do?